Our lightning distance calculator will help you estimate storm distances.

 If you are still unsure how to calculate lightning distance, keep reading and try the calculator!

 How to calculate the lightning distance?

-time is a number of seconds between noticing the flash and the thunder;
+Time is the number of seconds between noticing the flash and the thunder, and

-speed_of_sound is a speed of sound in the air, at the chosen temperature.
-If you know how warm was during that stormy day, you can check the speed value in our speed of sound calculator, and apply that exact number.
+Speed of sound is the speed of sound in the air at a specific temperature.
+If you know how warm it was during that stormy day, you can check the speed value in our speed of sound calculator and use that exact number.

 Storm distance – how far away is lightning? ⛈️

-- As soon as you notice the lightning strike, count the number of seconds until you hear the thunder.
-Use your watch, phone or try to count seconds as accurately as possible.
-Assume that in our case it's 15 seconds.
+As soon as you notice the lightning strike, count the number of seconds until you hear the thunder.
+Use your watch or phone, or try to count seconds as accurately as possible.
+Assume that, in our case, it's 15 seconds.

-- Calculate the storm distance.
-If you want to know approximately how far away is lightning in miles, divide the number of seconds by 5, for kilometers divide the seconds by 3.
+Calculate the storm distance.
+If you want to know approximately how far away the lightning is in miles, divide the number of seconds by 5; for kilometers, divide the seconds by 3.
 It will give us 3 miles or 5 kilometers.

-- Or simply use our lightning distance calculator, which can calculate it more accurately at a speed of light!
+Or simply use our lightning distance calculator, which can calculate it more accurately at the speed of light!

 If you are keen on atmospheric studies, have a look at our dew point calculator.